LinYangjie/EEP520-Enviro-project/README.md

 ```bash
 docker run -p80:80 -p8765:8765 -v $PWD:/source -it klavins/enviro:v1.6 bash
 ```
-This will start a bash promt from which you can build new projects and run the enviro server.
+This will start a bash prompt from which you can build new projects and run the enviro server.

 Procedures
 ===